Need an EPC in Campbell Park?

 Main Source of Fuel

 UK homes are typically heated by either of these kinds of fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for instance a house heated by gas would cost you somewhere in the region of 4.64 pence per kwh and the same house which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi-detached which uses in the region of 12,000 kwh to heat the home, it would cost you £596 to heat by gas as compared to £2,760 for bottled LPG..
-Therefore running costs influences the Energy Performance rating rating.
-Higher costs equals lower ratings.
+So for instance a house heated by gas would cost somewhere in the region of 4.64 pence per kwh and the same house heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So using a typically semi-detached using around 12,000 kwh to heat the home, it would cost £696 to heat by gas when compared with £2,760 for bottled LPG..
+Therefore running costs influences the Energy Performance rating score.
+Higher expenses equals lower ratings.

 Levels Of Insulation